AI-Planning/autoscale/README.md

+# Autoscale

-This bundle contains all scripts required to reproduce the IPC Autoscale benchmarks as described in the ICAPS 2021 paper "Automatic Instance Generation for Classical Planning" by Álvaro Torralba, Jendrik Seipp and Silvan Sievers.
+This repo contains the scripts for running the Autoscale benchmark generation tool as described in the ICAPS 2021 paper "Automatic Instance Generation for Classical Planning" by Álvaro Torralba, Jendrik Seipp and Silvan Sievers.

+See https://github.com/AI-Planning/autoscale-benchmarks for the generated benchmarks.

 * Directory "autoscale" contains the main scripts for optimizing and selecting sequences.